-Course Structure: The navigation for this course is fairly simple.
-Your lessons are categorized by week, and are divided into modules which range from Monday through Sunday.
+Course Structure: This course is entirely online.
+You do not need to come to campus for class or exams.
+Your lessons on Canvas are categorized by week and are divided into modules which range from Monday through Sunday.
 Follow the specific instructions for each item found within the modules.

-Announcements and E-mails will be posted to keep you informed of new information and tools that have been posted, to underscore important subject matter, and to remind you of upcoming papers and tests.
+Announcements and E-mails will be posted to inform you of new information, to underscore important content, and to remind you of upcoming papers and tests.

 Online courses require a great deal of self-study and discipline.
-Keep yourself informed of all the due dates and get yourself on a weekly schedule to complete all of the readings and assignments.
+Keep yourself informed of all the due dates and get yourself on a weekly schedule to complete all readings and assignments.
 Do not procrastinate.

 Attendance: Attendance is noted by weekly discussion boards and quizzes.
-If a student does not post to the discussion board within the first week of class, he/she will be withdrawn without reinstatement.
+If a student does not post to the first discussion board within the first week of class, he/she will be withdrawn without reinstatement.
+I do not withdraw students after the "No Show" period.